temporalio/documentation/docs/typescript/testing.md

 :::note Sample available

-A complete sample for testing with jest can be found in our [samples repo](https://github.com/temporalio/samples-typescript/blob/main/activities-examples/src/workflows.test.ts).
+A complete sample for testing with Jest can be found in our [samples repo](https://github.com/temporalio/samples-typescript/blob/main/activities-examples/src/workflows.test.ts).
 :::

 The TypeScript SDK comes with an optional test framework (npm `@temporalio/testing`).